spruceid/siwe-ex/README.md

 }
 ```

-To see the result, a parsed SIWE message described in more detail below.
 Any valid SIWE message and signature pair can be substituted.The functions described below can also be tested with `msg`, `sig`, or a value set to the result `Siwe.parse_if_valid!`.

 ## API Overview
 This library deals with three different types of input: